Ximene Trencavel 10 June 1355

 She hurriedly grabbed the bread, once again noticing that the staff in the kitchen made no deference to her presence.
 She breathed a sigh of relief.
 They had not overheard her conversation with Henri.
 They thought she was Alyse.
 As she passed on the request to serve dinner, she remembered to say ‘please’ and ‘thank you.’
 They gave her a basket containing warm bread, a cutting board, a knife and a slab of butter pressed into a pottery mould.

 The chef smiled.
 ‘Tell Lady Eleanor that the Comte’s meal is finished.
-We served the last course a quarter of an hour ago.’
+We served the last course a quarter of an hour ago. her meal will be ready soon.’

 Ximene pricked up her ears.
 What a fortunate coincidence.